 - Heat your pan to the optimal temperature.
 I find that heating it to medium-high heat works best.
 While making a large batch, I sometimes have to lower the temperature after cooking the first few slices.

 - Make sure your pan is well-greased/oiled/butter.
-Even though I use a nonstick-skillet, the oil helps to create the just the right amount of crispness that French toast needs.
+Even though I use a nonstick skillet, the oil helps to create just the right amount of crispness that French toast needs.
 You may find it necessary to add additional during the process.

 When using brioche, be sure to cut your slices at least 1/2 inch thick.
 Three-fourths of an inch would probably work, too.
 You need the thickness to be able to hold the custard mixture.
-Also, thinner slices will not hold up well when flipped.
+Thinner slices typically do not hold up well when flipped.

 Allow the bread to develop a nice, brown color before flipping.
 This may take a little bit of practice.
 There’s a slight learning curve, so just be patient.

 - 1 loaf brioche

 - Drizzle oil in a nonstick skillet and preheat over medium-high heat.